 This coral gardening training course is designed to give you an understanding of coral reef restoration and the skills necessary to participate in coral reef restoration project around the world.

-In the coral gardening focused Reef Repair Diver course you will learn all about the coral gardening approach as well as how to identify when it is required to assist in coral reef restoration, stock up coral nurseries, maintain underwater coral nurseries, outplant nursery-grown corals, and monitor the survival of coral fragments and outplants following Corales de Paz´s Reef Repair system to upscale coral reef restoration.
+In the coral gardening focused Reef Repair Diver course you will learn all about the coral gardening approach as well as how to identify when it is required to embark on coral reef restoration, stock up coral nurseries, maintain underwater coral nurseries, outplant nursery-grown corals, and monitor the survival of coral fragments and outplants following Corales de Paz´s Reef Repair system to upscale coral reef restoration.
 This course will allow you to join the Reef Repair team and assist in coral gardening projects around the world.

 Progression of Reef Repair Diver Program